On LASSO for Predictive Regression

 \subsection{Performance}

-We apply the set of feasible forecasting methods as in Section \ref{sec:Monte-Carlo-Simulation} to forecast short-horizon and long-horizon stock returns recursively with either a $10$-year or $15$-year rolling window.
-All 12 variables are made available in the predictive regression, to which \citet{welch2008comprehensive} refer as the \emph{kitchen sink model}.
-The tuning parameters for the shrinkage estimators are determined by 10-fold CV on MPSE with consecutive partitions in each estimation window.
-The CV method is a favorable choice for prediction purposes.
-For a robustness check, we also use the Bayesian information criterion (BIC) to decide the tuning parameters of Alasso and TAlasso.
-BIC is a popular choice geared to variable selection, but it is incompatible in our context with the conventional LASSO that cannot cope with variable screening and consistent estimation simultaneously.
+We forecast short- and long-horizon stock returns recursively with either a $10$-year or $15$-year rolling window.
+All 12 variables are made available in the predictive regression, which \citet{welch2008comprehensive} call the \emph{kitchen sink model}.
+The tuning parameters for the shrinkage estimators are determined by a 10-fold CV on MPSE with consecutive partitions in each estimation window.
+The CV method is a preferred choice for prediction purposes.
+As a robustness check, we also use the Bayesian information criterion (BIC) to decide the tuning parameters for Alasso and TAlasso.\footnote{BIC is a popular choice geared toward variable selection, but in our context, it is incompatible with the Plasso/Slasso, which cannot cope with variable screening and consistent estimation simultaneously.}

-The forecast returns of the LASSO methods are shown in Figure \ref{fig:koo_trend} along with the true realized return in gray color for $h=1/12=0.083$ (short horizon), $1$ (median horizon) and $3$ (long horizon).
-When $h=0.083$, the realized excess return resembles a white noise that is extremely difficult to forecast.
-When the horizon is extended to $h=3$, the dynamics of the long-run aggregated return is evident.
-In most of the time Alasso and TAlasso track the realized return more closely.
+The forecast returns of the LASSO methods are shown in Figure \ref{fig:koo_trend} along with the true realized return in gray for $h=1/12=0.083$ (short horizon), $1$ (median horizon), and $3$ (long horizon).
+When $h=0.083$, the realized excess return resembles white noise that is extremely difficult to forecast.
+When the horizon is extended to $h=3$, the dynamics of the long-run aggregated return become clearer.
+For most of the time, Alasso and TAlasso track the realized return closely.